L-Gre/TradeFX-AI/README.md

-# TradeAI
+# Algorithmic Trading with Python and Machine Learning

+## Overview
-A Python-based project exploring algorithmic trading strategies, including backtesting, real-time data integration, and predictive modeling with TensorFlow and Keras.
-Key topics include technical indicators, risk management, and leveraging AWS and broker APIs for automated trading.
+This project showcases the creation of algorithmic trading strategies using Python, with a focus on integrating machine learning techniques to enhance decision-making.
+Key features include backtesting engines, real-time data integration, and predictive models powered by TensorFlow and Keras.

+## Key Features
+- **Backtesting Engine**: Evaluate trading strategies using historical data with Python, Pandas, and NumPy.
+- **Real-Time Data Integration**: Connect with broker APIs (OANDA) for live trading.
+- **Machine Learning Models**: Utilize TensorFlow and Keras for predictive modeling to forecast market trends.
+- **Technical Indicators**: Implement and analyze popular trading indicators like moving averages and RSI.
+- **Risk Management**: Design strategies with an emphasis on managing trading risks effectively.
+- **AWS Integration**: Use AWS for scalable data storage and computation.

+## Technologies Used
+- **Programming Language**: Python
+- **Libraries**: Pandas, NumPy, Matplotlib, TensorFlow, Keras, Scikit-learn
+- **Tools**: AWS, Broker APIs, Git
+- **Concepts**: Backtesting, Technical Indicators, Risk Management, Real-Time Trading

+## Disclaimer
+THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY AND DOES NOT CONSTITUTE INVESTMENT ADVICE.
+THE STRATEGIES AND METHODS PRESENTED HERE SHOULD NOT BE USED FOR ACTUAL TRADING WITHOUT PROFESSIONAL GUIDANCE.
+USE THIS PROJECT AT YOUR OWN RISK.